saintleocom/git-and-github-fundamentals-SwethaPolam/README.md

   This is Swetha, I am from Vizag.
-  # :phone:I am currently working on GIT and GIThub.
+  # :computer:I am currently working on GIT and GIThub.
   I am intresting in learning new things and plan, perseverance to be successfull in my path.

    My Hobbies:

    # :headphones:I enjoys listening to music.
-   # :computer:I surf net when I get bored.
+   # :phone:I surf net when I get bored.
    Shows intrest in making handy crafts.
-   # :leaf:Likes planting trees.
+   # :tree:Likes planting trees.

+   # :like:Likes & :dislike:Dislikes:

+   Intrested in spending more time using GIT(version control) and operating the various advantages of using GIT vs other tools.
+   Not a dislike but waiting to see how I get acquaint using this new approach of various new tools during this course.